benmangold/dev-server/README.md

 ## ci

-a new ami will be build with commits to `main`
+a new ami will build with commits to `main`

 ## special thanks